dustinpfister/blog_posts/_posts/js-javascript-module.md

 ### 6.3 - [A canvas module](/2021/08/27/js-javascript-example-canvas-module/)

 In this post I am going over the source code of a canvas module that I have started.
+The module has at least some of the basic features that I think should a module should have such a layering and having methods that helper with creating and displaying an a collection of 2d points.
+However at the time of this writing it was still a fairly new module that I have started and many features that such a module should have may still be missing.

 ## 7 - Conclusion